Court of assizes (Belgium): Jury selection

 At least twenty days before the start of the assizes trial, a list of no less than sixty potential jurors is compiled.
 All of these potential jurors will receive a summons for the jury selection, which will happen at least two business days before the start of the trial.
 At the beginning of the jury selection, the presiding judge removes any potential juror who does not (longer) meet the criteria to serve as juror, or who has a valid reason not to serve as one, from the list.
 Out of the remaining potential jurors, twelve are then selected at random who will effectively serve.
 Additionally, up to twenty-four alternate jurors may be selected as well, depending on the nature of the case and how long the trial is expected to last.
 The prosecution, the accused and the civil parties (or their counsel) all have the right of peremptory challenge; they each may object to half the number of (effective and alternate) jurors at most, without giving a reason for their objection.
 The presiding judge may only object to a juror in order to ensure there are at least four men and four women on the jury.
 The selected jurors are definitively impaneled after swearing an oath.
-Before the start of the actual trial, the jurors attend an information session informing them of the conduct of the trial and their rights and duties as jurors.
+Before the start of the actual trial, the jurors attend an information session informing them of the conduct of the trial and their rights and duties.